Satish Dharmaraj

-Satish Dharmaraj is an American entrepreneur, speaker, angel investor and venture capitalist, who currently serves as a general partner with Redpoint Ventures.
-In 2021, he was placed #6 on the Forbes Midas List of top 100 Venture Capital investors.
+Satish Dharmaraj is an American entrepreneur and venture capitalist, who currently serves as a general partner with Redpoint Ventures.

+In 2024, he was placed #5 on the Forbes Midas List of top 100 Venture Capital investors.
 Prior to Redpoint Ventures, Satish Dharmaraj founded Zimbra, which he then sold to Yahoo! for $350 million, in 2007.

 Education and career

 Satish Dharmaraj has the Bachelor of Science and Master of Science degrees in Computer Science and "an executive management degree from the Harvard Business School."
 He also holds the Bachelor of Engineering degree in Electronics and Communication Engineering from Government College of Technology, Coimbatore.
 Dharmaraj "managed the messaging business at Openwave Systems" (in addition to holding positions at Sun Microsystems and OneBox) and consequently, in 2003, became the founder and chief executive officer of Zimbra, which he sold to Yahoo for US$350 million in 2007.
 According to Dharmaraj, his success at Zimbra was due to pioneering a web browser that focused on email.
 While at Yahoo, Dharmaraj "helped Yahoo make its email system open to third party applications."
 After stepping down from Yahoo in 2009, Dharmaraj became a partner for Redpoint Ventures, where he currently serves.
 Dharmaraj was Redpoint's first entrepreneur partner and PandoDaily reported that "Redpoint’s experience with Dharmaraj went well, spurring the firm’s current addition of Ryan Sarver from Twitter."